915-Lab/Coding-Skills-Evaluation/codingSkillsEvaluation/input/python_tutorial_main_sections_only1.md

 There can be zero or more [`elif`](../reference/compound_stmts.html#elif) parts, and the [`else`](../reference/compound_stmts.html#else) part is optional.
-The keyword â`elif`â is short for âelse ifâ, and is useful to avoid excessive indentation.
-An `if` â¦ `elif` â¦ `elif` â¦ sequence is a substitute for the `switch` or `case` statements found in other languages.
+The keyword ‘`elif`’ is short for ‘else if’, and is useful to avoid excessive indentation.
+An `if` … `elif` … `elif` … sequence is a substitute for the `switch` or `case` statements found in other languages.

-If youâre comparing the same value to several constants, or checking for specific types or attributes, you may also find the `match` statement useful.
+If you’re comparing the same value to several constants, or checking for specific types or attributes, you may also find the `match` statement useful.
 For more details see [match Statements](#tut-match).